 With Dutasteride, patients will also see a great increase in hair growth.
 However, the extensive list of side effects may make the drug unsuitable for some.
 Similarly, Finasteride is another treatment that is quite effective despite the numerous side effects.
 Another downside to these medications is that they must be taken indefinitely to maintain results.

 With Rogaine, the benefits are increased hair weight, increased hair diameter, and increased hair thickness for those that are consistent with the recommended course of treatment.
-On the other hand, patients might not see results for an extended period of time, and will need to continue treatment on a permanent basis to maintain results once they are achieved.
+On the other hand, patients might not see results for an extended period and will need to continue treatment permanently to maintain results once they are achieved.

 In short, there are many different ways to combat hair loss, whether your case is minimal or severe.
 The techniques we have listed above are some of the most popular hair restoration techniques on the market, each with a long list of patients that have successfully gotten their natural hair back after using these products, medications, or having had the outlined treatments as directed.